daggerhart/widget-wrangler/README.txt

 == Upgrade Notice ==

-2.3.4 Bug fix when changing Preset on an individual page/post.
+2.3.5 Bug fix with settings data when upgrading from older versions.
+Bug fix when changing Preset on an individual page/post.
 NOTICE: Widget Wrangler now requires PHP 5.3+